Gmhax/Cess-Node-Storage/README.md

 ![image](https://github.com/user-attachments/assets/6cf353b1-d291-4b66-a733-eace0da5944c)

 - **Claim faucet minimum 4100 (There are two ways to get a faucet.)**
-- Claim by web  100 faucet (Paste address, email, code verify email)
+- Step 1.
+Claim by web  100 faucet (Paste address, email, code verify email) pero kailangan mo ng 41 days to get 4100 test token so proceed to step 2.
 - https://cess.network/faucet.html
-- Send your address to discord cess, tell the mods you want to run node storage. if they asking how much TB u have just reply fuck off HAHA (I have 2 TB and am willing to contribute.)
+- Step 2.
+Send your address to discord cess, tell the mods you want to run node storage. if they asking how much TB u have just reply fuck off HAHA (I have 2 TB and am willing to contribute.)
 - https://discord.com/invite/cess